vincentntang/flashnotes-react/README.md

 * Defining routes (top level folder)
 * Seperate logic for recursively running commands (put it in a function that is triggered by an event button, so it calls another command)
 * Building an end condition to quizes using state
+* Defining things in as small components as possible
+* Templating all the major routes
+* Folder organization, one folder = one route.
+For instance `/decks`.
+Any files within these, are additional forked routes.
+Such as `decks/:deckid/addCard`.

 ## Endpoints